NeuroTechX/eeg-101/README.md

 ## Setup

 1. Install and setup React Native from the [Source website](https://facebook.github.io/react-native/docs/getting-started.html).
 We recommend setting up the [Gradle Daemon](https://docs.gradle.org/2.9/userguide/gradle_daemon.html) as well
-2. Import 'android' folder as a new project into Android Studio
+2. Import android folder as a new project into Android Studio
-3. Run 'npm install' to install all necessary node packages
+3. Run `npm install` to install all necessary node packages
 4. Connect Android device with USB debug mode enabled.
 There can be issues running this app on a virtual device and we recommend real hardware.
-5. react-native start' to start React packager
+5. run `react-native start` to start React packager
-5. In new terminal, 'adb reverse tcp:8081 tcp:8081' to debug server is connected to the device and 'react-native run-android' to install the app
+5. In new terminal, `adb reverse tcp:8081 tcp:8081` to ensure debug server is connected to the device and `react-native run-android` to install

 ## Common setup problems

 1. Gradle build error: Attribute "title" has already been defined

-Solution: Changed buildToolsVersion declaration to 24.0.2 in app.gradle [http://stackoverflow.com/questions/39184283/attribute-title-has-already-been-define-when-have-android-plot-dependencies-1]
+- Solution: Changed buildToolsVersion declaration to 24.0.2 in app.gradle [http://stackoverflow.com/questions/39184283/attribute-title-has-already-been-define-when-have-android-plot-dependencies-1]

 ## Packages used in this project
 All libraries are noted in the dependencies section of package.json and will automatically be imported by running "npm install" in the main folder